Ames Research Center: Google

 On September 28, 2005, Google and Ames Research Center disclosed details to a long-term research partnership.
 In addition to pooling engineering talent, Google planned to build a 1000000 sqft facility on the ARC campus.
 One of the projects between Ames, Google, and Carnegie Mellon University is the Gigapan Project – a robotic platform for creating, sharing, and annotating terrestrial gigapixel images.
 The Planetary Content Project seeks to integrate and improve the data that Google uses for its Google Moon and Google Mars projects.
 On 4 June 2008, Google announced it had leased 42 acre from NASA, at Moffett Field, for use as office space and employee housing.

 Construction of the new Google project which is near Google's Googleplex headquarters began in 2013 and has a target opening date in 2015.
 It is called "Bay View" as it overlooks San Francisco Bay.

-In May 2013, Google Inc announced that it was launching the Quantum Artificial Intelligence Lab, to be hosted by NASA's Ames Research Center.
-The lab will house a 512 qubit quantum computer from D-Wave Systems, and the USRA (Universities Space Research Association) will invite researchers from around the world to share time on it.
+In May 2013, Google announced that it was launching the Quantum Artificial Intelligence Lab, to be hosted by ARC.
+The lab will house a 512 qubit quantum computer from D-Wave Systems, and the Universities Space Research Association (USRA) will invite researchers from around the world to share time on it.
 The goal being to study how quantum computing might advance machine learning.

 Announced on November 10, 2014, Planetary Ventures LLC (a Google subsidiary) will lease the Moffett Federal Airfield from NASA Ames, a site of about 1,000 acres formerly costing the agency $6.3 million annually in maintenance and operation costs.
 The lease includes the restoration of the site's historic landmark Hangar One, as well as hangars Two and Three.
 The lease went into effect in March 2015, and spans 60 years.

 Living and working at Ames

 An official NASA ID is required to enter Ames.

+In support of families working at NASA Ames Research Center, the Ames Child Care Center(ACCC) was opened in 1986.
+The center's goal is to serve the children of NASA employees, civil servants, contractors, and military employees working at Ames Research Center and Moffett Federal Air Field.
+The ACCC moved to an new on-site location in 2002 as a result of additional funding from NASA and private donors.
+In 2005, the ACCC opened to the general public, though at increased tuition rates compared to ACCC affiliates.

-There are a myriad of activities inside the research center and around for full-time workers and interns alike.
-There was a fitness trail inside the base, also called a Parcourse trail, but sections of it are now inaccessible due to changes in base layout since it was installed.
+There are myriad activities both inside the research center and around the base for full-time workers and interns alike.
+Portions of a fitness trail remain inside the base (also called a Parcourse trail), Sections of it are now inaccessible due to changes in base layout since it was installed.